 New Start Checklist

-Before you start working for the University, please ensure you have completed the following tasks:
+Prior to commencing employment with the University, please ensure that you have completed the following tasks:

 Access to IT Facilities

-You will need your IT account username and a password to access University computing facilities including email and calendaring, filespace, printing, payslips and so on.
-You will receive three separate emails up to 14 days before your start date:
+You will require your IT account username and password to access University computing facilities, including email and calendars, filespace, printing, payslips etc. You will receive the following three separate emails up to 14 days prior to your start date: